tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development_c2.rst

          clear_flag(NEED_TO_SEE);

-At the end of the parse, the parser decides there is a successfull match for the rule, and decides to call ``do_listen()`` in the verb, this is shown in line 15-18 above.
+At the end of the parse, the parser decides there is a successful match for the rule, and decides to call ``do_listen()`` in the verb, this is shown in line 15-18 above.
 Let us look closer at that specific code in line 17: